owhite/MESC_UIs/README.md

 The code from these sites help with charting the results of 'log -fl' from [Jens term](https://github.com/Netzpfuscher).
 This code seems to work with Chrome on my mac as well as android.

+My favorite graphing library is plot.ly, and [this](https://owhite.github.io/) is an example of a toy-rendering of a MESC output using that library.
+The example shown there is static data embedded directly in the page.

 # Raspberry PI support code